HertsSayf/Project_Crossword_Assignment/README.md

 - Wrote non functional requirments
 - Wrote software requirments
 - Wrote Hardware requirments
 - Wrote the overall project specification
+- chnaged the title to be in blue and bubble writing font on the website

 ### Sayfullah:
 - Created Git Hub repository